tamhinsf/ucwa-sfbo-console/README.md

 This example demonstrates how to create a Skype for Business Online (SfBO) app using the UCWA API

 Many of you have created Skype for Business On-Premise integrations using UCWA and password authentication.
 This interactive, console-based .NET application will demonstrate how you can do the same using Skype for Business Online.
 You'll also see how you can accept user credentials using a pre-built dialog box.
+Using a device without a web browser?
+No problem!
+You can tell users to visit a website on another device and enter a unique code to begin sign in.

 Skype for Business Online works with Azure Active Directory to perform user authentication.
-We'll be using the methods described [here](http://www.cloudidentity.com/blog/2014/07/08/using-adal-net-to-authenticate-users-via-usernamepassword/) to perform direct username and password authentication using the [ADAL library](https://www.nuget.org/packages/Microsoft.IdentityModel.Clients.ActiveDirectory), which also provides access to dialog box based-authentication.
+We'll be using the methods described [here](http://www.cloudidentity.com/blog/2014/07/08/using-adal-net-to-authenticate-users-via-usernamepassword/) to perform direct username and password authentication using the [ADAL library](https://www.nuget.org/packages/Microsoft.IdentityModel.Clients.ActiveDirectory), which also provides access to dialog box based-authentication as well as [device code](www.cloudidentity.com/blog/2015/12/02/new-adal-3-x-previewdevice-profile-linux-and-os-x-sample/) initiated sign-in.

 The input and result of backend calls will be displayed so you can understand the flow.
 You'll be able to sign in, create an application, create/list/delete an online meeting, list all contacts, add and delete a contact, and make a user available with a specific presence value.